Escondido, California: Transportation

 Two highways serve Escondido: Route 78 and Interstate 15.
-Route 78 enters from the west as a freeway which ends at Broadway.
+Route 78 enters from the west as a freeway from Oceanside, which ends at Broadway.
 The highway follows surface streets and leaves the city heading east into the San Pasqual Valley.
+I-15 continues from the city to Temecula in the north and San Diego in the south.

 The North County Transit District (NCTD) operates local bus service, with the Escondido Transit Center serving as a hub.
 The transit center has connections to both the San Diego Metropolitan Transit System and the Riverside Transit Agency.

-The Sprinter light rail line, operated by NCTD, links the transit center to Oceanside using the existing 22 mi-long Escondido Branch trackage of the San Diego Northern Railroad.
+The Sprinter hybrid rail service, operated by NCTD, links the transit center to Oceanside using the existing 22 mi-long Escondido Subdivision trackage of the San Diego Northern Railroad.
 The rail line opened in 2008, making Escondido one of the first cities in the United States to operate Siemens Desiro class diesel multiple units manufactured in Germany.
-At the Oceanside Transit Center, the Sprinter connects to three commuter rail lines (the Coaster, Orange County and Inland Empire-Orange County lines) and is also served by Amtrak's Pacific Surfliner.
+At the Oceanside Transit Center, the Sprinter connects to three commuter rail lines (the Coaster, Orange County and Inland Empire–Orange County lines) and is also served by Amtrak's Pacific Surfliner.

 The California High Speed Rail Authority listed Escondido as a stop along the proposed high-speed rail system running from Southern to Northern California.

+BNSF Railway provides freight rail service to Escondido on the Escondido Subdivision.